taryue/taryue.github.io/_pages/about.md

 # Upcoming Talks
+* Nov, 2021.
+I will give a talk on high-dimensional inference at Renmin University of China.
 * Sep, 2021.
 I will give a talk on supervised data integration of multiomics data at 2021 ICSA.